JanuszPXYZ/LAPropImplementation/README.md

 ### ToDo:

 - implementation in TensorFlow
-- run the comparison a few more times

 The graph below shows the performance of both optimization algorithms on the MNIST dataset.
 This is the first "comparison graph".
 I used a